llmifyhub/claude-code/README.md

-# Docker Setup with Cloud Code
+# Docker Setup with Claude Code

-This README provides instructions for setting up and running the Docker environment with Cloud Code CLI installed.
+This README provides instructions for setting up and running the Docker environment with Claude Code CLI installed.

 ## Prerequisites